Scott Mathie: Honours

+Following the New England Free Jacks 2024 championship win Mathie and the Free Jacks were honored by the New England Patriots, on August 8, 2024 during the Patriots game preseason game vs. the Carolina Panthers he was honored as the teams keeper of the light ringing Gillette Stadiums fog bell at the lighthouse prior to the kick off the game.

 Personal life

 Mathie is married to his wife Leigh the couple have 2 children together.

 Mathie was born to a South African mother and an English father from Newcastle.
 Because of this Mathie is a fan of the football club Newcastle United.